LuhaSoft/scopeio/README.md

 # scopeio
-Small utility to get screen dumps and meaured data from Rigol DS1054 oscilloscope, using vxi11 software tarnsport
+Small utility to get screen dumps and measured data from Rigol DS1054 oscilloscope, using vxi11 software transport.

 # How it works